EatAllCode/EatAllCode.github.io/README.md

-# EatAllCode.github.io
+... they said it will work? and so it does.

-... they said it will work? https://pages.github.com/
+Currently living in London with the family.
+Raising daughters is sometimes hair-raising.